BennuAshes/ionic-feature-template/README.md

 Done!

 ## Other
 Ionic View seems neat.
-A little suspicious it's free, but it seems clean and great
+A little suspicious it's free, but its clean and great so far

-Notes:
+#### Notes:
 * Was tested on an S4 not an S3
-* ionic seems to have issues with controllerAs property on ui-router state, but a workaround is to use the controller: 'Controller as vm' syntax
+* ionic seems to have issues with controllerAs property on ui-router state, but a workaround is to use the controller: 'Controller as vm' syntax, which is what I've done.
+I think controllerAs is a little more clear though

 ## TODO